StarshipSN20/LLM-PDF-Chatbot/README.md

-LLM PDF Chatbot
+# **LLM PDF Chatbot**

-A LLM chatbot created with Cohere API and Streamlit that references your uploaded PDFs and websites.
+A Large Language Model chatbot created with Cohere API and Streamlit that references your uploaded PDFs and websites.